Dr. John Theophile Strentzel

 Early Life and Education

 Dr. John Strentzel was born in Lublin, Poland, on November 29, 1813.
-Coming from a well-to-do family, he enjoyed a life of "being attended with all desirable comforts."
-At age six, he was sent to school alongside the sons of officials and nobility.
+His family was well-to-do and able to provide a life "attended with all desirable comforts."
+At age six, he was sent to school along with the sons of officials and nobility.
 In 1830, he joined an attempted overthrow of Russian domination in Poland.
-When the revolution failed the following year, Strentzel was forced to flee to Hungary, where he gained knowledge of vineyard culture and the wine trade.
-He also began his medical studies at the University of Pesth, Hungary, and received his diploma in 1839.
+When the revolution failed the following year, John Strentzel was forced to flee his homeland and move to Hungary.
+There, he gained knowledge of vineyard culture and the wine trade.
+He also began his medical studies at the University of Pesth, Hungary, earning his diploma in 1839.

-Dr. Strentzel immigrated to the United States in 1840, moving west to Texas, where he settled and married Louisiana Erwin in 1843.
+Dr. Strentzel immigrated to the United States in 1840 and moved west to Texas, where he settled and married Louisiana Erwin in 1843.
 Their first child, a daughter named Louisa (Louie), was born in 1846, followed by a son, John, in 1848.
-The family moved to California during the 1849 Gold Rush, enduring many harrowing experiences before settling along the Tuolumne River and establishing a ferry, hotel, and general store.
+The family moved to California during the 1849 Gold Rush, enduring many harrowing experiences before settling along the Tuolumne River and establishing a ferry, a hotel, and a general store.
 Later, they took up farming along the Merced River but lost the farm in a flood.
 A second daughter, Lotta, was born in 1851 but lived only four months.

 Seeking a quieter life, the Strentzels moved to the Alhambra Valley near the town of Martinez, California, in 1853.
-Dr. Strentzel bought 20 acres of land and used his Hungarian vineyard knowledge to experiment with a wide variety of grapes, fruit and nut trees, and ornamental plantings.
-Importing seeds and cuttings from around the world, he employed new scientific methods in horticulture, exhibiting oranges and award-winning wines as early as 1861.
+Dr. Strentzel bought 20 acres of land and used his Hungarian vineyard knowledge to experiment with a wide variety of grapes, fruit and nut trees, as well as ornamental plantings.
+Importing seeds and cuttings from around the world, Dr. Strentzel employed new scientific methods in horticulture, exhibiting oranges and award-winning wines as early as 1861.

 Later Years

-In 1882, Dr. Strentzel built a 17-room mansion on a knoll overlooking his vast orchards, about a mile from his original home.
-John Muir took over as ranch manager, overseeing the 2,600-acre operation when the doctor's health began to fail.
-Capitalizing on cash crops already established by his father-in-law, Muir secured his own modest fortune over the next ten years, enabling him to resume his writing and conservation career later on.
+In 1882, Dr. Strentzel built a 17-room mansion on a knoll overlooking his vast orchards.
+John Muir took over as ranch manager, overseeing the 2,600-acre operation when Dr. Strentzel’s health began to fail.
+Capitalizing on crops established by his father-in-law, Muir secured his own modest fortune over the next ten years, enabling him to resume his writing and conservation career later on.

-Dr. Strentzel continued his horticultural work and practiced his medical skills whenever required.
-On one occasion, he saved the life of a man who had been struck in the head with a pickaxe.
-Strentzel never forgot his Polish heritage.
-He kept several scrapbooks on Polish achievements and entertained many Polish artists and writers, among them Henry Sienkiewicz, author of "Quo Vadis," and the famous Polish actress, Madame Modjeska.
-In 1880, a commemorative committee presented Dr. Strentzel with a document honoring him for his participation in the 1830 Polish National Uprising.
+Dr. Strentzel continued his horticultural work and practiced medicine whenever needed.
+He also preserved his Polish heritage, keeping scrapbooks on Polish achievements and hosting Polish artists and writers, including Henryk Sienkiewicz and Madame Modjeska.
+In 1880, a commemorative committee honored him for his role in the 1830 Polish National Uprising.

 Park footer